-It probably sounds crazy when I tell you that visiting metro stations in Moscow is one of the coolest activities in the Russian capital.
-However, with one of the most beautiful metro systems in the world and some stations that even look like corridors from a Western European museum, visiting metro stations in Moscow is a great plan for a couple of hours if the weather is not on your side.
+It will probably sound crazy if I tell you that visiting metro stations in Moscow is considered one of the coolest activities in the city.
+However, with some of the most beautiful metro systems in the world and stations looking like corridors from a European museum, wandering around metro stations in Moscow is a great plan for a couple of hours if the weather is not on your side.

 Connecting the dark blue, red, grey and sky blue line, the Arbatskaya station is an obligatory stop during your stay in Moscow.
 Not only because of the beauty of the station itself, but also because the famous Arbat street starts right there.

 If you are looking for stations to photograph, the circle line is a great start!
-Located in the north-western part of the city, stations like Belorusskaya are excellent stops during a metro station tour.
+Located in the north-western part of the city, stations like Belorusskaya are excellent stops during a tour around metro stations.

 Located on the green line, the Mayakovskaya station was one of my favourite stations in the city.
 With big arches, beautiful colours and a very long platform, this station looks like platform 9 3/4 from the Harry Potter books.

 Although photography with tripod is not allowed inside the metro stations of Moscow, travelers can ask politely if they can use it for just a couple of minutes and take the perfect photograph.
 Some officers might say no, but others would be nice and friendly.

 Connecting the circle line with the grey line, the Novoslobodskaya is one of the first results coming up when you search for beautiful metro stations.
 Its unique form and design make it one of the most beautful stations in the city and, in my opinion, another obligatory stop during your stay in Moscow.